 Although this certainly is a clever way to shop for expensive timepieces while getting the most value for your money, there is the risk of being duped into buying fake watches.
 In fact, the luxury watch market is rife with counterfeit watches ranging from the very obvious to the super fakes.

-So we’ve come up with the 5 Ps on how to spot a fake luxury watch to help you on your search.
+So we’ve come up with the 5 tips on how to spot a fake luxury watch to help you on your search.
 Armed with some knowledge, you’ll be that savvy shopper that scored an awesome watch at a great price.
-These are:

-The internet is packed with information on specific luxury watch models, particularly if they’re from famous brands like Rolex, Patek Philippe, OMEGA, Cartier, Audemars Piguet and so on.
+The internet is packed with information on specific luxury watch models.
+Particularly if they’re famous brands like Rolex watches Patek Philippe, OMEGA, Cartier, Audemars Piguet and so on.
 Here are some resources you should consider: